anhaidgroup/cloudlabeler/README.md

 * Docker (the version we have tested is 18.06.1-ce)

 In the approaches below, we will provide existing docker image for easy use.
 If you want to customize your docker image, we also prepare [deploy.sh](./deploy.sh) file to help you build your own docker image and [takedown.sh](takedown.sh) file to help you clean up the docker image later.
-You may need to create your [Docker Hub](https://docs.docker.com/docker-hub/) account and push your docker images so that you can access them later from AWS macine.
+You may need to create your [Docker Hub](https://docs.docker.com/docker-hub/) account and push your docker images so that you can access them later from AWS machine.

 We offer two approaches to deploy cloud labeler on AWS.
 Approach 1 is to connect to your AWS machine directly and run docker image yourself.
 Approach 2 is to use Elastic Container Service, an advanced container orchestration service, to run docker image automatically.